SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Copying a dashboard

 To copy a dashboard from one object to another, use the cogwheel on the top right and select "Copy dashboard".
-Afterwards select the object where the dashboard should be applied to and click "Paste Dashboard" to insert the dashboard.
+Afterward, select the object where the dashboard should be applied to and click "Paste Dashboard" to insert the dashboard.

 An alternative way to copy a dashboard is to use the "[Dashboard per type](#creating-a-dashboard-for-all-devices-of-the-same-type)" approach.
 With the "Dashboard per type" approach you copy the dashboard from one object to **all** identical objects.